golanlevin/60-212/lectures/pink-trombone/README.md

 > *"Bare-handed procedural speech synthesis"*

-We present a simplified p5.js version of Neil Thapen's [Pink Trombone](https://dood.al/pinktrombone/), for use in a creative coding assignment.<br />Adapted by Golan Levin, July 2025.
+We present a [**p5.js version**](https://editor.p5js.org/golan/sketches/E9Hd-deVy) of Neil Thapen's popular [**Pink Trombone**](https://dood.al/pinktrombone/), adapted for use in a creative coding assignment concerned with interaction design and absurd puppeteering.
+Adapted by Golan Levin, July 2025.

 ## Overview